-6. Lay three pieces of wood onto the embers.
+6. Lay three pieces of wood (see dimensions above) onto the embers.
 Leave half an inch (1 cm) or more between each piece.
 Place the ends of your logs towards the opening, but not too close to the front.
-Each wood logs should be approx. 10-12" in length and weigh about 2 lb.

 7. Close the door.
 Leave the primary air supply fully open.